Centrally manage and govern your environment as you scale your AWS resources

 Simplify user-based permission management for everyone in your organization with AWS Single Sign-On (SSO) and your Active Directory.
 You can apply least-privilege practices by creating custom permissions for job categories.
 You can also control access to AWS services by applying service control policies (SCPs) to users, accounts, or OUs.

 You can reduce resource duplication by sharing critical resources within your organization using AWS Resource Access Manager (RAM).
 Organizations also helps you meet your software license agreements with AWS License Manager, and maintain a catalog of IT services and custom products with AWS Service Catalog.

 Automate the creation of AWS accounts and categorize workloads using groups

-AWS Organizations allows you to automate the creation of new AWS accounts when you need to quickly launch new workloads.
-You can add these new accounts to user-defined groups in your organization for easy categorization.
-For example, you can create separate groups to categorize development and production accounts, and then apply a Service Control Policy (SCP) to the production group allowing only access to AWS services required by production workloads.
+You can automate the creation of new AWS accounts when you need to quickly launch new workloads, adding them to user-defined groups in your organization for instant security policy application, touchless infrastructure deployments and auditing.
+For example, you can create separate groups to categorize development and production accounts, and then use AWS CloudFormation StackSets to provision services and permissions to each group.

 You can apply SCPs to ensure that users in your accounts only perform actions that meet your security and compliance requirements.
 Additionally, you can create a central log of all actions performed across your organization using AWS CloudTrail, view and enforce standard resource configurations across accounts and AWS Regions with AWS Config, and automatically apply regular backups with AWS Backup.
 You can also use AWS Control Tower to apply pre-packaged governance rules for security, operations, and compliance for ongoing governance of your AWS workloads.

 Provide tools and access for your security teams while encouraging development